wavemaker/docs/website/blog/2024-02-07-wavemaker-security.md

 ### Authorization

-Authorization mechanisms help in controlling access to specific features, functionalities, or data within an application.
+When it comes to Authorization, WaveMaker makes it very simple for any user to apply the Role-Based Access Control(RBAC) security restriction to help control access to specific features, functionalities, or data within an application.
 With this, users with appropriate privileges and permissions can perform certain actions or access certain functionalities.
-Without these, the application is open to issues like Data Exposure, Privilege Escalation, Cross-User Data Leakage, and Overexposure of APIs.

 #### Role-Based Access Control

-Role-Based Access Control (RBAC) can be set up for various application resources such as widgets, pages, data, and APIs through configuration.
+In WaveMaker, RBAC can be set up for various application resources such as widgets, pages, data, and APIs through configuration.

 - API Access
 - Page Access
 - Widget Access

 ## Safeguarding Web Applications against Vulnerabilities

-Safeguarding the application from potential risks and vulnerabilities is the most critical aspect of application development.
-In this section, we outline the principles and techniques used to protect the web applications generated in WaveMaker.
+Safeguarding the developed web applications from potential risks and vulnerabilities is the most critical aspect that our platform ensures by following the below-provided principles and techniques.

 ### OWASP Top 10

 With user-customizable security policies, WaveMaker wipes out the security issues presented in OWASP's Top 10 vulnerabilities.
-This is to build assurance with the users that the developed application has no risk associated with code execution, unauthorized data access, data breaches, cross-origin attacks, clickjacking, insecure communication, and unauthorized database manipulation while abiding by the security standards.
+This builds assurance with the users that the developed application has no risk associated with code execution, unauthorized data access, data breaches, cross-origin attacks, clickjacking, insecure communication, and unauthorized database manipulation while abiding by security standards.

-Below are the protective measures for securing against the OWASP vulnerabilities.
+Below are the protective measures that WaveMaker offers to secure against OWASP vulnerabilities.
 - XSS
 - SSL
 - CORS and X-Frame